sborland/AnimeAlert/README.md

 Browse a chart of current and upcoming anime and add them to your Anime Alert list!

-This will add the anime to your calendar, notifying you when that anime airs in Japan!
+This will add the anime to your Android calendar, notifying you when that anime airs in Japan!

 If you wish to stop receiving notifications about a certain anime, you can remove the entry from your Anime Alert list and it will automatically remove it from your calendar.